aston89/UNlossifier-lossy-audio-reconstructor-and-sound-signature-simulator/README.md

 - **Low bitrate audio (64–96 kbps)**
   Restoration of heavily compressed music or recordings.
 - **Multiple compression passes**
-  Recovery from files that have been re-encoded multiple times.
+  Recovery from files that have been re-encoded multiple times (in this case, put your degraded files pre-made in the temp_audio folder, compression will be skipped)
 - **Streaming / legacy audio**
   Enhancement of low-quality sources from web or archives.
 - **Lo-Fi / Vinyl / Bitcrush / Tape Saturation / analog mixer warmness**